 With that in mind, there are a couple things you should think about when choosing what you will wear for your engagement photography session.
 But at the end of the day, if there is a particular item you really love or has a special meaning or memory, please by all means disregard these suggestions and do what’s you.
 Your memory of each other is far more important than these guidelines and any “do’s and don’ts”.

 What outfits should you wear for your engagement photography

 Because you are probably planning to use your engagement portraits for your save-the-dates, wedding website, or even your guestbook as well as to decorate the walls of your home, I get the stress that comes with choosing the right outfit.

 While I can’t climb inside your wardrobe or be your personal shopper, I can offer some advice to point you toward the perfect look for your engagement photography.
 I also made you a Pinterest board so you can get loads of visual inspiration.

 Like I said in the intro, these engagement sessions are all about movement, interactions and connection.
 So make sure you choose something that fits you well.
 If the outfit is too tight, loose or just doesn’t fit right, don’t wear it for your engagement session.
 Especially if you’re fussing with the fit, pulling, tugging or sucking in.

 I personally really love it when the bride-to-be shows up in something that drapes nicely or has some flow to it.
-This can be a flowy skirt or dress, lace kimono or something like a light, oversized cardigan.
-It just adds a bit of dimension and looks lovely with movement or a bit of wind.
+This can be a flowy skirt or dress, lace kimono or something like a light, oversized cardigan or coat – or even a neutral coloured blanket to wrap up in and also gives you something to sit on!
+All these options add a bit of dimension and looks lovely with movement or a bit of wind.
 While not crucial by any means, how the outfit itself moves is something you can think about when deciding what to wear.

 Coordinate – but don’t go overboard